Before 2014, corruption was viewed an essential part of govt: PM Modi | Politics

 - India

-Before 2014, corruption was viewed as an essential part of the government, Prime Minister Narendra Modi told a rally in Shimla and asserted the BJP-led dispensation at the Centre has a zero-tolerance policy towards graft.
+Corruption was viewed as an essential part of government before 2014, Prime Minister Narendra Modi said on Tuesday and asserted that India saw a sea change in the last eight years due to the BJP-led dispensation's zero-tolerance toward graft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)